-Chop together three medium sized heads of cabbage and three heads of cauliflower, four large celery roots, eight peppers, one quart small white onions and two quarts green tomatoes.
+Chop together 3 medium-sized heads of cabbage and 3 heads of cauliflower, 4 large celery roots, 8 peppers, 1 qt. small white onions, and 2 qts. green tomatoes.
 Boil together till tender, then strain.
-To two and one-half gallons of vinegar, add a medium pot of French mustard, two ounces of cloves, same of turmeric.
+To $2\frac{1}{2}$ gal. vinegar add a medium pot of French mustard, 2 oz. cloves, same of tumeric.
 Let come to a boil, and pour over the mixture of vegetables.